 In the summer of 1994, 26-year-old Scotsman David McLay Kidd first visited a stretch of gorse-strewn coastline north of Bandon, the future location for a golf course that would become legendary.
 With little experience and a lot of audacity, Kidd envisioned a traditional links-style course that gave prime seashore real estate to the golf holes.
 Two years later, he relocated to neighboring Coos Bay to design and build what is now one of the world’s most famous and beloved golf courses.

 Bandon Dunes Golf Resort opened in 1999 with much fanfare.
 Golf Magazine described it as “probably the finest land made available for a golf course in America [outside of Pebble Beach],” and it made the number three spot on the magazine’s top 100 public courses list.
 Since its inception, the Bandon Dunes course has spawned three more world-class golf courses at the resort: Pacific Dunes, Bandon Trails and now, Old Macdonald, which opened in June 2010.

 Each year, more than 120,000 rounds are played at the resort by tens of thousands of golfers from around the world.
-With its popularity and growth, Bandon Dunes has created hundreds of jobs for the local economy and it is the primary driver behind the opening of a new terminal at the Southwest Oregon Regional Airport in North Bend.
+With its popularity and growth, Bandon Dunes has created hundreds of jobs for the local economy and it was the primary driver behind the opening of a new terminal at the Southwest Oregon Regional Airport in North Bend.
 “I could never have comprehended this would become the phenomenon it is,” says Kidd.

 You might say golfing is in Kidd’s blood.
 As a child he would listen to his father, Jimmy — a greenskeeper at iconic Scottish courses such as St. Andrews and Turnberry — wax poetic about course maintenance with like-minded golfers into wee hours of the morning.
 That early education influences Kidd’s design decisions today.